Melapress/wp-security-audit-log/readme.txt

 * Bug fixes
   * Fixed wrapping problem in alerts dashboard widget

+* New WordPress Security Alert for monitoring plugin files
+  * Alert 2051: User changed a plugin file using the plugin editor

 = 1.0 (2014-05-20) =
 * Complete plugin rewrite making the new version more stable and scalable